dshapiro789/ConversationalAI-Chatbot/README.md

-# ConversationalAI-Chatbot
+# Gemini Conversational Voice Assistant
-A conversational AI chatbot (speech to speech) using Google Gemini Live
+A customizable conversational voice assistant plugin powered by the Gemini 2.5 Native Audio (Live) API.
+Engage in real-time voice conversations with an AI that can be tailored to any brand or purpose.

 <div align="center">
 <img width="1200" height="475" alt="GHBanner" src="https://github.com/user-attachments/assets/0aa67016-6eaf-458a-adb2-6e31a0763ed6" />